JLESC/jlesc.github.io/_projects/fpga_project.md

 ## Research topic and goals
-The end of Moore’s law poses a significant challenge for scientific computing: from the mid-2020s, performance will not improve any more from the CMOS technology progress.
+The end of Moore’s law poses a significant challenge for scientific computing: from the mid-2020s, performance will not improve anymore from the CMOS technology progress.
 Reconfigurable computing presents the unique opportunity of allowing performance progress by customization while still serving a large variety of applications, offering a true co-design vehicle.
 However, its adoption in scientific